 Harefest – July

-Billed as the Northwest’s most nostalgic music festival, this adults-only gathering in nearby Canby features 16 hours of performances by the region’s best tribute bands.
+Billed as the Northwest’s most nostalgic music festival, this adults-only gathering in nearby Canby features performances by the region’s best tribute bands.
 Visitors can expect imitations of Metallica, Heart, Journey and Bon Jovi, to name a few.

 PDX Pop Now – July